CORE-SNU/UCB/README.md

 ## 2. Simulations
 The folder has three script files, each for one test problem used in the paper:
 `news_vendor.m`, `farm_management.m`, and `portfolio_optimization.m`.
-By running a script file, you can compute the optimal values and the expected costs of each method, both averaged over `N_simu` (1000 by default) independent sample data set, for a fixed sample size `N` (10 by default) and the 19 confidence levels.
+By running a script file, you can compute the optimal values and the expected costs of each method, both averaged over `N_simu` (1000 by default) independent sample data sets, for a fixed sample size `N` (10 by default) and the 19 confidence levels.

 [paper_link]: ..
 [MATLAB]: https://matlab.mathworks.com